“Books? So boring, dude!”

 1. You’re So Money: Live Rich, Even When You’re Not

 Okay, we don’t see a world in which that title isn’t catchy!
 It literally says “Live Rich, Even When You’re Not”, what more could anyone in their 20’s ask for?
 We all have some basic necessities like home, food, clothes etc. And we all have occasional demands like taking a cab rather than public transport or eating out once/twice every week.
 And then we have desires that can’t be categorized as demands as much as “luxuries”.
 Your PlayStation 4 or that designer watch, dinner at the most expensive restaurant in the city or that new year trip…all these expenses come at a cost.

 Farnoosh Torabi, in this book says that it’s okay to splurge on one thing, as long as you know that you might have to cut down on a few others.
 Maybe you can get the designer watch in the next few months (delayed gratification anyone?) and go to eat dinner at your favourite restaurant today.
 Sounds good, right?
 This is the kind of micro management and prioritization that Torabi is talking about.
-What makes this book such an interesting read is the simple time bound solutions to complex financial problems.
+What makes it one of the best finance books is the simple time bound solutions it offers, to complex financial problems.